CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams

 \subsubsection{Projection Functions}

-A second family of CFLOBDD-creation operations produces the Boolean-valued \emph{(single-variable) projection functions} of the form $\lambda x_0, x_1, \ldots, x_{2^k-1} . x_i$, where $i$ ranges from $0$ to $2^k-1$. \figref{ProjectionCFLOBDD} illustrates the structure of the CFLOBDDs that represent these functions, and \algref{ProjectionCFLOBDDAlgorithm} gives pseudo-code for the function \texttt{ProjectionCFLOBDD}($k, i$) for constructing the Boolean-valued CFLOBDDs that represent them. \texttt{ProjectionCFLOBDD}($k, i$) runs in time $O(k)$ and uses at most $O(k)$ space.
+A second family of CFLOBDD-creation operations produces the Boolean-valued \emph{(single-variable) projection functions} of the form $\lambda x_0, x_1, \ldots, x_{2^k-1} . x_i$, where $i$ ranges from $0$ to $2^k-1$. \figref{ProjectionCFLOBDD} illustrates the structure of the CFLOBDDs that represent these functions. \algref{ProjectionCFLOBDDAlgorithm} gives pseudo-code for \texttt{ProjectionCFLOBDD}($k, i$), which constructs the $i^{\textit{th}}$ such function. \texttt{ProjectionCFLOBDD}($k, i$) runs in time $O(k)$ and uses at most $O(k)$ space.